syncfusion-content/windowsforms-docs/WindowsForms/Coded UI/GettingStarted.md

 __**Create**__ __**a**__ __**Coded**__ __**UI**__ __**test**__ __**project**__**:**

 **CUIT** should contain the coded UI test project.
-If your application does not contain the **CUIT** project, create a new project.
-In the Solution Explorer, on the shortcut menu of the solution, choose Add, New Project, and then select either Visual Basic or Visual C#.
+When your application does not contain the **CUIT** project, create a new project.
+In the Solutions Explorer, on the shortcut menu of the solution, choose Add, New Project, and then select either Visual Basic or Visual C#.
 Next, choose Test, Coded UI Test.

-In case, the **Coded** **UI** test project does not appear on Visual Studio, you may be using the version that does not support **CUIT**.
+In case, the **Coded** **UI** test project does not appear on Visual Studio, you may be using a version that does not support **CUIT**.
 To create **CUIT**, you need to use Visual Studio Enterprise edition.

 